CraftAcademyLabs/coach-guides/weeks/prep_course/prep_week_2.md

 * Explore how objects and classes are used to organize information and behavior
 * Working in IRB

-###### JavaScript
+### Testing with RSpec
+This week, we'll learn how to use testing to keep our code concise, structured and adaptable.

+### Learning objectives
+* Learn the benefits with TDD
-* Basic understanding of JavaScript
+* Learn the fundamentals of RSpec
-* Introduction to DOM manipulation
-* Observe differences and similarities between Ruby and Javascript
-* Understand the difference between running code on the server vs. in the browser
+* Learn the difference between unit and acceptance tests
-* Working in the browser compared to IRB
+* Learn how to unit test

 ### Demos & FUP